arielherself/espresso/README.raw.md

 <strong>Ukrainian soldiers</strong> arrived in <strong>Germany</strong> and will soon start training on 40 Marder fighting vehicles that Berlin pledged to Ukraine.
 The preparation begins days after Olaf Scholz, Germany’s chancellor, promised—after much dithering—to send German-made [Leopard 2 tanks](https://www.economist.com/the-economist-explains/2023/01/25/what-makes-germanys-leopard-2-tank-the-best-fit-for-ukraine) to fight Russia.
 The West has stepped up its [military support](https://www.economist.com/leaders/2023/01/25/nato-members-are-right-to-send-tanks-to-ukraine) for Ukraine in anticipation of an upcoming Russian offensive.

 <strong>Hong Kong</strong> labelled <strong>cannabidiol</strong> (CBD) “a dangerous drug” and banned it.
 CBD, a non-psychoactive cannabis compound that has shown promise in [reducing anxiety and pain](https://www.economist.com/asia/2022/06/16/elderly-japanese-are-discovering-the-benefits-of-cannabis-products), is currently available in bars and shops.
-From next Wednesday trafficking and manufacturing CBD can carry a maximum penalty of life imprisonment and a HK$5m ($639,000) fine; possession will also be punished.
+From Wednesday trafficking and manufacturing CBD can carry a maximum penalty of life imprisonment and a HK$5m ($639,000) fine; possession will also be punished.

 <strong>Fact of the day:</strong> 775,014, the number of cars that emerged from British factories in 2022, the worst year since 1956.
 [Read the full story](https://www.economist.com/britain/2023/01/24/britains-carmaking-industry-is-increasingly-under-threat).